pschaus/book_lepl1402/source/part6.rst

 1. A ``Stream`` object is first created from a collection of source objects of type ``T`` (the circles).

-2. Zero or more intermediate operations are then successively applied to the invidual objects that are part of the input ``Stream`` object, which generates a new output ``Stream`` object.
+2. Zero or more intermediate operations are then successively applied to the individual objects that are part of the input ``Stream`` object, which generates a new output ``Stream`` object.
 These operations can change the content of the input objects, can create new objects (possibly of a different type), or can discard objects.

 3. Finally, a terminal operation is applied to collect the results of the stream pipeline.
 In the figure above, the terminal operation consists in creating an output collection of objects of type ``U`` (the triangles), which may or may not be the same type as ``T``.
 Other terminal operations are possible, such as counting the number of objects that are produced by the stream pipeline.

+.. _stream_miles:

 Example: From miles to kilometers
 ---------------------------------